revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

  <blockquote>

 - `Yes, bytes()` is a Built-in function.
-- The functions which are come along with python itself are called a `Bulit-in function` or `predefined function`.
+- The functions which along with python itself are called a `Bulit-in function` or `predefined function`.

 - `range()`